Honey: 6 Health Benefits & 6 Varieties

 Unlike conventional honey, the organic variety is subject to separate regulations.
 Although the bees collect the nectar from the wild, the beekeeper can influence the composition of the final product.

-For example, to ensure that as few pesticides as possible end up in the food product, the beekeeper must locate his apiaries so that predominantly organic wild plants or plant crops grow within a three-kilometer radius.
+For example, to ensure that as few pesticides as possible end up in the food product, the beekeeper must locate his apiaries so that predominantly organic wild plants and crops grow within a three-kilometer radius.

 In addition to the choice of location, the beekeeper must also pay attention to how the bees are kept.
 The animals may only be kept in hives made of natural raw materials such as wood or straw.
 So, apart from the quality of the product, a beekeeper must also pay attention to environmentally friendly and sustainable production.